srinivaskv55090/ShiftLeftReliability/README.md

 optional test function: extra check (like “only flag DELETE if there’s no WHERE”)

-This is a regex-based linting approach: it finds text patterns and raises issues.
+This is a regex-based linting approach: it finds text patterns and raises issues